vikkekilponen/Gamemaker2d/README.md

 # Gamemaker2d(c++ & sfml library)
 Designing tool for 2d games.
-Right now faaar from ready.
+Right now the tool is faaar from ready.